skroggel/t3-forminator/readMe.md

 ## Hcaptcha
 Customized configuration for the use of dreistromland/typo3-hcaptcha and for usage together with the extension eliashaeussler/typo3-form-consent
+With the integrated ViewHelper it is also possible to use dreistromland/typo3-hcaptcha in AJAX-forms.

 The configruation has to be imported separately, because it is optional.
 Just include this snippet in your configuration:
 ```
 imports:
   - { resource: "EXT:forminator/Configuration/Yaml/FormElements/Hcaptcha.yaml" } # hcaptcha